70: GEOMETRIDS 208 - 253

 70.240

 Scalloped Hazel larva on July 26th 2020.
-It was reared from eggs laid on one of my chilli plants after a moth found its way in to my bedroom.
+It was reared from eggs laid on one of my chilli plants after a moth found its way in to my bedroom at Skircoat Green.

 70.240 Scalloped Hazel.
-A close-up of the larva above showing the lichen-mimicking green patches and the hooked crochets on the feet.
+A close-up of the larva above showing the lichen-mimicking green patches and those fascinating foot pads - see below.

 70.240 Scalloped Hazel.
-A close-up of the incredible structure of the gripping hooks of the feet called crochets.
+A close-up of those foot pads showing the gripping hooks called crochets.

 70.240 Scalloped Hazel to MV light at Turgate Delph, Norland on May 29th 2022.

-70.243 Swallow-tailed Moth in the garden on July 26th 2020.
+70.243 Swallow-tailed Moth in my garden at Skircoat Green on July 26th 2020.
 It looked like a freshly emerged female calling for a mate, you can just see her ovipositer sticking out a little.
 I thought to myself good luck finding a mate in my small, suburban garden.........

 And lo and behold 5 minutes later a rather tatty male turned up - aren't pheromones amazing?!